Are you planning your trip to Greece and you are looking for the best things to do in Lefkada, one of the most impressive islands in the Ionian Sea?

 Tips for visiting Lefkada

-- Take with you comfortable/ hiking shoes for descending to beaches for the rocky and slippery areas
+- Take with you comfortable/ hiking shoes for descending to the beaches for the rocky and slippery areas

 - The unorganized beaches may have no trees or other shade available, water, or food supply.
 You should carry your supplies if you are visiting a remote beach.
 Keep a distance between you and the vertical cliffs on the beaches

-- Lefkada’s roads are in very good condition but they may be narrow at some points.
+- Lefkada’s roads are in very good condition, but they may be narrow at some points.
 The road network is quite extensive and you can often go to your destination from 2 or 3 different routes

 - The wind can be very variable on islands, on a hot day it’s even more than welcome and it keeps the insects away, remember to have an anti-mosquito with you just in case